ps-interactive/lab_deploying-java-se-app-with-docker/.instructions/instructions.md

 {% step title="Task 5.3: Copy Artifact and Set Final Command" %}
 {% task %}
-The new stage is empty.
-We need to copy the compiled application from the `build` stage into our new, final stage.
-We also need to tell this stage how to run the application.
-*   **`COPY --from`**: Use a special version of the `COPY` instruction to copy files *from another stage*.
-You need to copy the compiled `SimpleWebServer.class` file from the `build` stage into the current stage.
-*   **Final `CMD`**: Redefine the `CMD` for this final stage.
-The command is similar to before, but the classpath might be different depending on where you copy the class file.

-Complete the `Dockerfile` by adding these final instructions.
 {% check type="command" query="bash runTest.sh TestStep5Task3" %}

 {% feedback pattern=".*" type="success" %}